YaoYao-dd/SimpleTCC/README.md

 # SimpleTCC
-Distributed Transaction - TCC framework
+Distributed Transaction(Try-Confirm/Cancel) - TCC framework.

 ## What is a TCC?